Autodidac/CppMemoryAllocator/README.md

 1. **Include the header-only library:**

-    Ensure you include the `allocator.hpp` header in your source files:
+    Ensure you include the `cpp_minallocator.hpp` header in your source files:

     ```cpp
     #define ALLOCATOR_IMPLEMENTATION
-    #include "allocator.hpp"
+    #include "cpp_minallocator.hpp"
     ```

 2. **Set up your build system:**